UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition

 In practice, real-world scenarios require the handling of complex, long expressions and noisy, distorted images from scanned documents or webpage screenshots.
 To fill this gap, we introduce a comprehensive benchmark, UniMER-Test, which extends the existing test set with longer and real-world scenario expressions.
-Our benchmark stimulates the progress of MER in robustness and practical usage.
-As depicted in ~\cref{fig:fig1_introduction}, we conducted an exhaustive evaluation of state-of-the-art MER methods~\cite{pix2tex2022,texify2023} using our novel benchmark, UniMER-Test.
+Our benchmark aims to stimulate progress in MER by focusing on robustness and practical usage.
+As depicted in \Cref{fig:fig1_introduction}, we conduct exhaustive evaluations of state-of-the-art MER methods~\cite{pix2tex2022,texify2023} using our novel benchmark, UniMER-Test.
 These methods demonstrate remarkable competence in recognizing simple printed expressions.
 However, their performance noticeably declines when tested with more complex printed expressions, particularly long formulas.
 The performance degradation becomes even more pronounced when these methods are applied to real-world expressions, such as screen-captured expressions embedded in noisy backgrounds and handwritten expressions.
 Moreover, large vision-language models such as Nougat~\cite{blecher2023nougat} and Vary~\cite{wei2023vary}, despite their capacity for convenient end-to-end document content extraction, exhibit only mediocre performance in MER.